Ross65536/job-scheduler/DESIGN.md

 Multiple users can communicate with the backend.

+The commands and filepaths specified must be absolute paths or in $PATH.

 ## Backend

 The backend can start, show status and stop a job.
 A job is a Unix process.